 What's the most important thing you've learned in residency so far?
 Patients understand how busy and rushed we are, but even the smallest gesture can go a long way.
 Sit and meet them at eye level and actively listen.
 And never leave the room without tucking them in.

-Medical school: Oakland University William Beaumont School of Medicine
+- Medical school: University of Pittsburgh School of Medicine

-Surgical and professional interests: Surgical oncology, hepatobiliary surgery, surgical education
+- Surgical and professional interests: Pediatric surgery, minimally invasive surgery

 Emily Verbus, MD

 Current Position: 1st Year NCI Surgical Oncology Research Fellowship

 College: University of Chicago, B.S.
 Biochemistry, B.A.
 Chemistry

 Graduate education: Case Western Reserve University, M.S.
 Medical Physiology